 WordPress software is free (open-source.)
 You can download it, for free, right here.

-Although WordPress software is free, running that software to get a website up on the internet costs money.
+But… although WordPress software itself is free, you running that software to get a website up on the internet costs money.

 - You need to pay a company to host your website on the internet.
 (I suppose you could install WordPress on your own computer and then open it up to the internet, but this would be a bad idea.)